 Welcome to my portfolio!
-Here, you'll find a curated selection of my latest work in web development, UI/UX design, and machine learning research at the University of Illinois at Urbana-Champaign.
+Here, you'll find a curated selection of my latest work in neuroscience research, web development, UI/UX design, and machine learning research at the University of Illinois at Urbana-Champaign.
 I’m passionate about exploring AI as well as human-computer interaction, and I thrive in both independent and collaborative projects.

 I am currently seeking internship opportunities that align with my interests in brain and cognitive science, particularly at the intersection of artificial intelligence and human-computer interaction.
 I am eager to apply my technical skills and research experience to projects that explore cognition, neural networks, and intelligent systems.